 Overview

-We advise that you join the Replicated Security testnet to gain hands-on experience with running consumer chains.
+We advise that you join the Interchain Security testnet to gain hands-on experience with running consumer chains.

-At present, replicated security requires all validators of the provider chain (ie. Cosmos Hub) to run validator nodes for all governance-approved consumer chains.
+At present, Interchain Security requires some or all the validators of the provider chain (ie. Cosmos Hub) to run validator nodes for a consumer chain.

-Provider chain and consumer chains represent standalone chains that only share the validator set ie. the same validator operators are tasked with running all chains.
+Provider chain and consumer chains represent standalone chains that only share part of the validator set.

 Startup sequence overview